The Education and Training Service Centre (ETSC)

 In 2010 the Parliament passed the Adult Education Act.

 The aim of the Act is to meet the needs of adults with little formal education and also to meet the needs of the labour market for employees with increased knowledge and skills.
 On the basis of the Adult Education Act, studies outside upper secondary schools and universities will have increased weight.
-A service agreement with The Ministry of Education, Science and Culture, provides state budget funding for the operation of FRÆ.
+A service agreement with the Ministry of Education, Science and Culture, provided state budget funding for the operation of ETSC until 2022.
+The adult education system was transferred to the Ministry of Social Affairs and Labour after the elections in 2022 which provides the funding from that point.
 The service agreement includes administrating the Educational Fund which finances education and training courses, guidance and counselling, and validation provided by accredited educational providers.
 The board of the Education Fund is responsible for the allocation of funds and for establishing rules and policies for the Fund’s operations that are approved by the Minister.

-The Education and Training Service Centre (ETSC) operates in accordance with the service contract with The Ministry of Education, Science and Culture.
+The Education and Training Service Center (ETSC) operates in accordance with the service contract with The Ministry of Education, Science and Culture.
 It’s main responsibilities include:

 - Writing curricula and program descriptions and collaborating with ETSC’s contracted partners in their development.

 - Ensuring the development and dissemination of methods to validate non-formal and informal learning, as well as monitoring their implementation and providing training and feedback to specialists.